 How Does a Spectrometer Work?
 Principles & Optics

-Optical spectrometers take light and separate it by wavelength to create a spectra which shows the relative intensity of each.
-This basic principle has a wide range of applications and uses; optical spectrometers are the most common type of spectrometer.
+Optical spectrometers are the most common type of spectrometer.
+They take light, separate it by wavelength and create a spectra which shows the relative intensity of these separate wavelengths.
+This basic principle has a wide range of applications and uses.

 Broadly speaking, all optical spectrometers consist of an entrance slit, a diffraction grating or prism, a detector, and routing optics.
 The entrance slit allows light into the spectrometer, where a system of mirrors or lenses routes it first onto a diffraction grating or prism, and then onto the detector.
 The grating or prism splits the light into its constituent wavelength components, and the detector records the light intensity as a function of wavelength.
 If the spectrometer has a large spectral range, it may also have filters to stop higher order light from reaching the sensor.
 Most optical spectrometers operate over the UV, visible, and infrared (or near-infrared) regions of the electromagnetic spectrum.